GreatApo/BC250_ESP32_ATX_PSU/README.md

 - Controls an ATX PSU and BC-250 motherboard on/off.
 - Powers on the BC-250 when a registered gamepad is detected over BLE or Bluetooth Classic.
 - Provides web-UI power control, live state, gamepad management, and a rolling event log.
+- Supports optional password protection for the WebUI and HTTP API.
 - Connects to a configured 2.4 GHz Wi-Fi network and falls back to its own setup access point if the connection fails.
 - Saves router Wi-Fi settings from the web portal and applies them after a guarded controller restart.
 - Discovers nearby gamepads from the built-in web-UI.
 - Supports manual MAC-address registration when a gamepad is not discoverable.
+- Supports persistent nicknames for registered controllers.
 - Supports web-UI Android & iOS shortcut icons.
 - Keeps the fallback AP active after a failed or dropped router connection; another router attempt is made only when settings are saved again or the ESP32 boots.
 - Supports Bluetooth MAC address spoofing for Bluetooth Classic gamepads that are already paired with the BC250.